latex3/tagging-project/documentation/prototype-usage-instructions.md

 documents.

 The interface descriptions below are all temporary and will be replaced with proper interfaces over time.
-E.g., the `\DocumentMetada` will remain, but the key `testphase` and its value will eventually vanish.
+E.g., the `\DocumentMetadata` will remain, but the key `testphase` and its value will eventually vanish.

 ## Basic setup